theotherzachm/conf_time/README.md

 * object.snmp_communities
 * object.hostname

-Any mutable attribute can be redefined and written to the network device `update()` method.
+Any mutable attribute can be redefined and written to the network device with the `update()` method.

 ## Using the Module